Coldsummers/cwt1-2/README.md

 ## **Scripts Used**
 - `firstT1.sh`: Bash script for automating data rate testing in Task One.
 - `pyfirst1.py`: Python script for parsing results, calculating metrics, and generating graphs.
+- `firstT2.sh`: Bash script for automating data rate testing in Task Two.
+- `pyfirst2.py`: Python script for parsing results, calculating metrics, and generating graphs for Task Two.

 ---